joshbegley/nyt-latest/previous.md

 **Democrats Urge N.Y.
-Leaders to Usher in New Redistricting Rules**\
+Leaders to Redistrict After Supreme Court Ruling**\
-`The House minority leader, Hakeem Jeffries, sent a familiar emissary to the New York State Capitol to convey the party’s urgency following a recent Supreme Court decision.`\
+`The House minority leader, Hakeem Jeffries, sent a familiar emissary to the New York State Capitol to convey the party’s urgency to draw more favorable maps.`\
 https://www.nytimes.com/2026/05/05/nyregion/redistricting-ny-democrats.html

 **How Heidi Klum Turned Into a Statue for the Met Gala**\